Beach & Shoreline Program

 Each year the Tourist Development Council (TDC) reviews project requests for the upcoming fiscal year (FY).
 Local governmental agencies request funding by completing a

 funding request that offers detailed information about the project.
 During an annual workshop TDC members review the requests and evaluate each project on several criteria to determine if they are eligible for funding.
 During the workshop the requesting agency is available to answer questions the TDC may have about the request for funds.
 Once the projects receive TDC approval, they are forwarded to the Lee County Board of County Commissioners for inclusion in their annual capital improvement budget (CIP) process.

 The TDCâ€™s recommendations for FY 2015-16 offers funding to 25 projects valued at more than 9 million.
 These projects include:

 - $2.2 million addition to the beach nourishment fund

 - Beach and shoreline maintenance on Cape Coral, Captiva, Fort Myers Beach, and Sanibel Island

-- Shoreline improvements at Caloosahatchee Regional Park in Alva
+- Shoreline improvements at Caloosahatchee Regional Park, Manatee Park, and Sirenia Vista Park

 In addition to the maintenance projects receiving funding during this cycle, several other projects that were funded in previous years are in various stages of development.
-A status report for all active projects is updated each quarter and presented to the TDC.
+A status report for all active projects is updated each year and presented to the TDC.
 Many of these projects are long term and will require additional funding in future years.
 A number of projects have been funded over multiple years including beach access development, beach water quality monitoring, improvements at Bonita Beach Park, Bowditch Point Regional Park, and Crescent Beach.
 Bowman's Beach master plan, Countywide emergency beach cleanup, Four Mile Cove Ecological Preserve, and Matanzas Pass Preserve improvements, dune and landscape plantings at Sanibel beach parks and Sanibel Lighthouse Park improvements.
 To see a complete list of projects, click here.